 - Steamboat Natchez Daytime Jazz Cruise

 - Carriage rides through the French Quarter and Creole neighborhoods

 For seniors with limited mobility, the thought of a vacation might seem out of the question.
 However, there are many places where those who have difficulty moving around can still enjoy themselves on a well-deserved trip.
 San Antonio is one of them.

 When it comes to senior travel destinations that cater to the needs of its visitors, San Antonio takes the cake.
 Much of the city has adapted to become more ADA-friendly, so there are no worries about accessibility.
-Even the Alamo is a breeze to check out thanks to the city’s well-designed accommodations.
+Thanks to the city’s well-designed accommodations, even the Alamo is a breeze to check out.

 Here are some ideas to get you started when planning a trip to San Antonio: